 4.7 Following the meeting, the employee should be given a reasonable opportunity to come up with any further proposals or suggestions.

-4.9 The Head of School/Directorate will write to the employee to arrange a further meeting.
-This letter should point out that one of a range of options available to the School/Directorate is termination of the employee's employment on the grounds of long-term incapacity.
+4.9 The Head of School/Department will write to the employee to arrange a further meeting.
+This letter should point out that one of a range of options available to the School/Department is termination of the employee's employment on the grounds of long-term incapacity.

 4.10 At this meeting the employee may be accompanied by a work colleague or Local Trade Union representative of their choice, not acting in a legal capacity.
 A member of staff from Human Resources will be available to service the meeting.
 At the meeting, the employee will be given full opportunity to comment on the dismissal proposal.

-4.11 In reaching a decision on whether or not to terminate the employee's employment, the School/Directorate will carefully consider:
+4.11 In reaching a decision on whether or not to terminate the employee's employment, the School/Department will carefully consider:

 - the length of the employee's employment;